Ursula von der Leyen: Headed back to Brussels? | DW | 15.07.2019

 Back to Brussels?

 Despite the pushback, observers maintain that the prospects of von der Leyen securing the European Commission presidency are fairly good.
-She is still expected to have the support of center-right and liberal MEPs, as well as about half of social-democrats.
+She is still expected to have the support of center-right and liberal MEPs, as well as about half of the social democrats.

 She has even managed to win over some of her critics.
 "That she would be a good Commission president is unquestionable," former SPD leader Sigmar Gabriel told newspaper Bild am Sonntag.

 He and others still criticize the "backroom" perception of her nomination.
-But von der Leyen's reputation as a "highly competent, intelligent and worldly politician" should outweigh any hurt feelings about the nomination process that could destabilize Europe, Germany's former interior minister, Otto Schily (SPD), told newspaper Welt am Sonntag.
+But von der Leyen's reputation as a "highly competent, intelligent and worldly politician" should outweigh any potentially destabilizing hurt feelings about the nomination, Germany's former interior minister, Otto Schily (SPD), told newspaper Welt am Sonntag.

 Von der Leyen requires a simple majority among the European Parliament's 747 members on Tuesday to clinch the European Commission presidency.
 If she succeeds, it would take Merkel's trusted confidant back to Brussels in a full-circle political career.